tournepivoine/shinpokered-fr/README.md

 - The 60fps mode has better performance when playing in GBC-mode
   - Does this by using the double-speed feature of the GBC's processor
   - Uses more battery as a trade-off
+- Cleaned up compiler tags and made it easy to compile with spaceworld-style sprites

 #Bugfixes: